CasteSoftworks/CasteBasic/README.md

     - PRINT X operation Y -- prints the value of X modified by operation using the value of Y
     - PRINT "..." -- prints the content between the "" and prints a NEWLINE
 - INPUT: recives user input (numeric).
 Here are some examples:
-    - INPUT X -- saves the user input on the value X (can be created by the command if it does not previously exist)
+    - INPUT X -- saves the user input on the integer variable X (can be created by the command if it does not previously exist)
 - SINPUT: recives user input (string).
 Here are some examples:
-    - SINPUT X -- saves the user input on the value X (can be created by the command if it does not previously exist)
+    - SINPUT X$ -- saves the user input on the string variable X$ (can be created by the command if it does not previously exist)
 - GOTO: jumps to the specified line.
 Here is an example:
     - GOTO 30 -- jumps to line 30
 - END: ends the execution